yimbymelbourne/Melbourne-property-map/README.md

 If you just want the data you can download it [here](https://drive.google.com/drive/folders/1wxzX66pj2BIfTIbev0Z7bVJcj1SomiZk?usp=sharing).

-Your first step should be to download these two files:
+Your first step should be to download any of these files:

+- “Melbourne dwelling data.gpkg” - A GeoPackage file, containing one row for each piece of land in Melbourne.
-- “Melbourne dwelling data.csv” - A CSV file, containing one row for each piece of land in Melbourne
+- “Melbourne dwelling data.csv” - A CSV file, containing one row for each piece of land in Melbourne.
 - “Melbourne Dwelling Data geometry_only.shp” A shape file that contains the geometries that link to the csv file through id variables lat and lon